prakharyadav9/git-edureka/README.md

 # git-edureka
-This is for the editorial purpose
+This is for the tutorial purpose